 commercial paper, ETFs|

-|Vanguard minimum deposit to open account|| $3,000|
+|Vanguard minimum deposit to open account|| $0; most Vanguard mutual funds have a minimum investment of $3,000|

 Vanguard Mutual Funds Review